This information is intended for use by health professionals

 Patients with a history of contact hypersensitivity to silver should not use this product as dispensed drops may contain traces of silver.

-This medicinal product must not be given to a child less than 2 years old as it contains boron and may impair fertility in the future (see also section 4.3).
+This medicinal product should not be given to a child younger than 2 years without medical advice, as it contains boron and may impair fertility in the future.

 Since low systemic concentrations of chloramphenicol are expected after topical use, the risk for relevant interactions is expected to be low.